Lumerin-protocol/lumerin-overview/docs/00-overview.md

 1. Download the Lumerin open source software and install on node
     * Setup, configuration and details included in that repository
     * Connect to the Lumerin public P2P network and become part of the Lumerin network
-1. Connect to `lumerin.io` and sign in to become hashrate provider (KYC and AML checks)
+1. Connect to `lumerin.io` and sign in to become hashrate provider
 1. Purchase Lumerin token (ERC 20) with Ethereum or other currency via exchange
 1. Create a "Seller's Contract" or Implementation via the Lumerin clone factory
     * **X Hashrate for Y Duration for N Lumerin**